-Homelessness in Maryland worsens during COVID-19 pandemic | WTOP
+Homelessness in Maryland Worsens During COVID-19 Pandemic | WTOP

 Increased state funding for homelessness prevention, and direct financial assistance for people who lost their jobs because of the pandemic and had to wait several months for their unemployment payments were among the suggestions.

-The Community Legal Services in Prince George’s County said that because the courts were pretty much closed from March to around August, their office had to be closed, but they continued to work remotely.
+The Community Legal Services in Prince George’s County said that because the courts were essentially closed from March to August, their office had to be closed, but they continued to work remotely.
 They assisted clients with brief advice through email.

-Taylor Williams at Community Legal Services said the bulk of their clients are Hispanic, Latino, African American, and single mothers.
+Taylor Williams at Community Legal Services said the bulk of their clients are Latino, African American and single mothers.

 Single mothers with school-age children are facing new struggles with classes in session this fall.